 Open City Documentary Festival creates an open space in London to nurture and champion the art of non-fiction cinema.
-Based at the UCL Centre for Public Anthropology, we deliver training programmes, an annual film festival, the bi-annual publication Non-Fiction and screening projects throughout the year that aim to challenge and expand the idea of documentary in all its forms.
-The 11th edition of the festival took place in London and online in September 2021.
+We deliver training programmes, an annual film festival, the bi-annual publication Non-Fiction and screening projects throughout the year that aim to challenge and expand the idea of documentary in all its forms.
+The 12th edition of the festival took place in London in September 2022.

 As part of London’s Global University, we know diversity fosters creativity and innovation.
 We are committed to equality of opportunity, to being fair and inclusive, and to being a place where we all belong.
 The value we place on equality, diversity and inclusion underpins and informs all aspects of our work.